-Shaping Public hEalth poliCies To Reduce IneqUalities and harM
+Shaping Public hEalth poliCies To Reduce ineqUalities and harM (SPECTRUM)

 We are a multi-university, multi-agency research consortium focused on the commercial determinants of health and health inequalities funded by the UK Prevention Research Partnership.

-SPECTRUM will generate new evidence to inform the prevention of NCDs caused by unhealthy commodities focusing initially on tobacco and alcohol but extending work to unhealthy food and drinks.
+SPECTRUM will generate new evidence to inform the prevention of non-communicable diseases (NCDs) caused by unhealthy commodities, including tobacco, alcohol and unhealthy food and drink.
 Our research aims to transform policy and practice to encourage and enable healthy environments and behaviours.

 - Alcohol Focus Scotland report calls for ban on alcohol promotion